 ODP's grievance/complaint system is comprised of two main components.
-The first is a Customer Service Line; the second is in writing.
+The first is a Customer Service Line; the second is via email.
 Participants, family members and representatives, AEs, providers, advocates, and other interested parties may use these two components to ask questions, request information, or report any type of issue or complaint, including issues/complaints regarding AE performance.

 The Customer Service Line (1-888-565-9435) is a general information line operated by ODP.
 The phone is located at ODP Headquarters and staffed by ODP personnel during normal business hours.
-Complaints/grievances can also be received in writing via mail, fax, hand delivery, or email at RA-odpcontactdpw@pa.gov.
-The DHS website also offers a "feedback" page for users who wish to comment on intellectual disability, developmental disability, and autism services.
+Contacts can also be received via email at RA-odpcontactdpw@pa.gov.
+The DHS website also offers a "feedback" page for users who wish to comment on intellectual disability and autism services.
 Feedback, when received, is automatically forwarded to ODP.

-When a complaint/grievance is received by ODP, information relating to the complaint/grievance is collected that includes, but it not limited to the complainant's contact information and the nature of the complaint.
-The information is then referred to the appropriate ODP staff person for follow-up.
-Follow-up activities are planned in conjunction with the AE or provider, if warranted.
+When a complaint/grievance is received through the Customer Service Line or by email, information relating to the complaint/grievance is obtained and entered into a database.
+Information collected includes, but it not limited to the complainant's contact information and the nature of the complaint.
+The information is then referred to headquarters staff or the appropriate ODP regional office for follow-up.
+The complainant is contacted within 24 hours and corrective action is planned in conjunction with the AE or provider, if warranted.